celenityy/Phoenix/README.md

 Other platforms have unfortunately proven difficult to support, though progress **is** being made.
 Contributions are always welcome and appreciated.

-**If your platform is supported *(with the exception of Android & macOS)*, simply run the following command in your terminal to install Phoenix:**
+**If your platform is supported *(with the exception of NixOS, Android & macOS)*, simply run the following command in your terminal to install Phoenix:**

 ```sh
 sudo bash -c "$(wget -O- https://codeberg.org/celenity/Phoenix/raw/branch/pages/install.sh 2>/dev/null)"